 - Interpretation services be made available for patients who did not have English as a first language.
-Patients were also told about multi-lingual staff who might be able to support them. - Staff communicated with patients in a way that they could understand, for example, communication aids and easy read materials could be made available as needed. - Staff helped patients and their carers find further information and access community and advocacy services.
+Patients were also told about multi-lingual staff who might be able to support them. - Staff communicated with patients in a way that they could understand, for example, one of the dentists could communicate using sign language and communication aids and easy read materials could be made available as needed. - Staff helped patients and their carers find further information and access community and advocacy services.
 They helped them ask questions about their care and treatment.